raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 ### Miner

-In the center of the diagram, on the left, we see the miner, which has three responsibilities :
+In the center of the diagram, on the left, we see the miner, which has three roles :
 - exploring the space of all possible strategies to find profitable ones.
-- when it finds currently profitable strategies, it adds those strategies to the agent config.
+- when it finds a profitable strategy, it adds these strategies to the agent config.
 - it regularly backtests the strategies in the agent configs to verify that they are still profitable.
 If not, it removes them from the agent config.

-Its job essentially consists on selecting candidate strategies and starting backtesting sessions using subprocesses running the trading core in simulation mode to calculate their past return on investment.
-It has itself no real requirement for performance (as the computational work is done by the trading core), but it must efficiently explore the space of possible strategies, and avoid backtesting the same strategies two times.
+Its job consists on selecting candidate strategies and starting backtesting sessions using subprocesses running the trading core in simulation mode to calculate their past return on investment.
+It has no real requirement for performance (as the computational work is done by the trading core), but it must efficiently explore the space of possible strategies, and avoid backtesting the same strategies twice.
 Thus :
 - it uses the database to store its backtesting state.
 - it is coded in python to interact painlessly with the database.

 ### Controller

-Finally, on the top, we see the control system, which :
+Finally, at the top, we see the control system, which :
 - oversees the execution of all the previously mentioned components (except the database which runs as a system service).
-- allows admin controls to (eg) stop or start the agent, run custom backtesting sessions with admin-specified configs.
+- allows admin controls to, eg: stop or start the agent, run custom backtesting sessions with admin-specified configs.

 It is implemented in python and is accessible through a web browser (using flask).